Frequently Asked Questions

 - Shorts, pants, skirts or jumpers in khaki or navy (or the approved plaid for skirts/jumpers)

-- Solid color Polo shirt in red, white, grey, royal, navy or light blue with no logos or emblems other than the Belvoir Christian Academy logo
+- Solid color Polo shirt of any color, with no logos or emblems other than the Belvoir Christian Academy logo

 - Solid color sweaters, sweat shirts and turtlenecks may also be worn with the Polo shirt collar visible above the top of the sweater/sweat shirt collar